vegaprotocol/specs/protocol/0050-epochs.md

 defined time when an epoch ends; the first block after the block that exceeds this time is the last block of its epoch.

-The length of an epoch is a system parameter.
+The length of an epoch is a [network parameter](#network-parameters).
 To make the chain understandable without having to trace all system parameters, the time an epoch ends is added to its first block.
 This also means that the block validity check needs to verify that deadline.